Density measurement in liquids

 Our LiquiSonic® Concentration and density measuring devices are used in various processes for the analysis of liquids.

-In a typical case, a calibration curve is determined from the relationship between the sound velocity and the concentration.
+In a typical case, a calibration curve is determined from the relationship between sound velocity and concentration.
 Based on this, the corresponding concentration is calculated from each measured sound velocity value.

 Density measurements with LiquiSonic®